Fact-checked

 Who to contact?

-Several studies have been carried out to determine whether the elimination of painless ischemia can improve the prognosis in patients with IHD.
-The results of these studies are contradictory, but more data are in favor of the need for treatment of painless ischemia.
-Beta-blockers are the most effective.
-It has been shown, for example, that in the treatment of painless ischemia, atenolol is more effective than placebo, and bisoprolol is more effective than long-acting forms of nifedipine.
+Several studies have been conducted to determine whether the elimination of silent ischemia can improve the prognosis in patients with coronary heart disease.
+The results of these studies are contradictory, but there is more evidence in favor of the need to treat silent ischemia.
+Beta blockers are the most effective.
+For example, it has been shown that atenolol is more effective than placebo in the treatment of silent ischemia, and bisoprolol is more effective than prolonged forms of nifedipine.

 More information of the treatment